NYC restaurants located within a 5 minute walk of Spring Street Station | Ratings, Reviews & Maps

 Tried this place out based on a recommendation.. elote was delicious.
 The sandwiches were really good, and the garlic dip for tostones was sooooo good 🤤.
 Ended up ordering food to take for lunch the next day!
 The seating is a little tight, but atmosphere is cute.
 Outdoor dining gives you the most space.

-ricky guerzon - a week ago
+ricky guerzon - 3 months ago

 Title: Café Habana: A Cozy Nolita Spot with Standout Grilled Corn